keijiro/CodameScans/README.md

 ============

 This repository contains 3D scans by [CODAME] that are decimated and converted for real-time use.
-Also it contains a Unity project used for testing the model.
+Also it contains a Unity project used for testing.

-At the moment, it only contains the following scan:
+At the moment, it only contains the following scan.

 - [dollemonx by CODAME], decimated to 12,336 triangles.